• Skip to primary navigation

 Broccoli florets and lemon on white platter.

 We eat tons of vegetables at our house.
-Because I try to eat mostly low carb, healthy recipes, I tend to avoid rice, pasta and potatoes.
-This means I add in more veggies for my healthy recipes.
+Because I try to eat mostly lower carb, I tend to avoid rice, pasta and potatoes.
+This means I add in more veggies for my recipes.

 But I admit, sometimes they are boring.
 Using a flavorful marinade is a great way to add so much flavor to the ordinary vegetable.
 It is the best way to vary the flavors and want to eat more veggies.
 I will also make them into a main dish by adding some grilled chicken, pork or beef.